daidodo/format-imports-vscode/README.md

 ### Maximum names per line

-When deciding whether to wrap an import statement or not, TS Import Sorter looks up both `maximumLineLength` and the following values:
+When deciding whether to wrap an import statement or not, JS/TS Import Sorter looks up both `maximumLineLength` and the following values:

 #### `maximumBindingNamesPerLine`